 ‘It is not acceptable to demand that a group of consenting adults cannot organise themselves by gender, if they see fit.
 It is of no business to feminists to be threatening to break up Islamic meetings – unless they are happy to be labelled religious persecutors.’

 It is of course clear that universities must be open to and welcome and support people from many different cultures and countries.
 So for example, universities need to get better at recognising that a bars-and-alcohol leisure culture will seem hostile to many coming here from overseas, and that alternatives should be available.
 But equally it seems right that universities should protect liberal values of equal rights and opportunities, and that compromises around these values are wrong.
 The idea of ‘separate but equal’, which in theory underpinned apartheid (in practice there was little equality), has been wholly rejected, and should not be allowed to make a come-back in the context of gender.
 In many ways, it is reassuring that this was the strong near-consensus reaction to the Universities UK document.

 I have a lot of sympathy for Universities UK in all this, as their intention was simply to offer dispassionate legal advice; but sometimes the strict legal position is not helpful.
-This was one of those times.Explore posts in the same categories: society, university comment below, or link to this permanent URL from your own site.
+This was one of those times.society, university comment below, or link to this permanent URL from your own site.